108 Ways to Balance your Emotions, Build Happiness and Be Your Best, True Self! Get the List »

 1. Teach the value of giving back

-This is the perfect time of year to have your daughter go through her things to find toys and clothes that she can donate to someone less fortunate.
-There are lots of opportunities for your family to volunteer at nursing homes or shelters during winter break.
+It’s always the right time of year to have your daughter go through her things to find toys and clothes that she can donate to someone less fortunate.
+There are likely lots of opportunities for your family to volunteer at nursing homes or shelters in your community.
 You could also develop a random act of kindness project with your daughter that she can implement when school is back in session.

 For example, writing handmade cards with positive affirmations on them, like “You’re awesome”, is a simple activity that creates big impact.